 The Boxman series kicks off with the explosive horror; Don’t Let the Minchman in.
 Described as a “Homage to Stephen King” by national press, the story follows former journalist Jon Deacon who heads to a dilapidated hotel in North East England to resolve a public affairs problem.
 Deacon, running from his own nightmares, needs to cover up the arrival of a housemaid that disappeared in the eighties.
 As the impossible becomes a reality for Deacon, he discovers the return of something far more sinister – The Minchman.

-Book two, Samuel, the Adjacent is an epically dark sci-fi adventure following Samuel Snainton, an officer with the deadly unit of the Adjacents.
-Chasing down the infamous criminal Fredrik Su, Samuel comes face to face with the terrifying truth about his world, and his lawless counterpart. *Release date December 2016
+Book two, Samuel, the Adjacent is an epic dark sci-fi adventure following Samuel Snainton, an officer with the deadly unit of Adjacents.
+Chasing down the infamous criminal Fredrik Su, Samuel comes face to face with the terrifying truth about his world, and his lawless counterpart.

 Selah is a hard-hitting fantasy based in an ancient realm struggling to co-exist with an unwanted priesthood.
 It is a gritty adventure with wonderful overtones of John Wyndham, C.S Lewis, Tolkien and H.G Wells.
 Selah delivers an epic storyline written at a pace that sets the book apart in the genre of fantasy/sci fi.
 Selah follows the footsteps of one man who has entered a world of which he has no recollection.
 In his search for clarity, history and identity, the man uncovers a horrible truth about the realm that he begins to defend.
 As a corrupted priesthood holds the lives of an entire generation in the balance, a rebellion of colossal proportion is about to begin.
 The book delivers run-ins with giants, magical creatures and dark realms, and has been described as ‘Lock Stock and Two Smoking Narnias’.
 Get your copy of Alex Willmott’s blinding debut novel at Amazon Selah can be read on the Kindle, iPhone, Android, PC or Mac.